RISCV-on-Microsemi-FPGA/SmartFusion2-Advanced-Dev-Kit/Modify_The_FPGA_Design/README.md

 # SmartFusion2 Advanced development Kit RISC-V Sample FPGA Designs
 Sample RISC-V Libero projects for the SmartFusion2 (M2S150) Advanced Development Kit.

-This project contains Libero projects containing FPGA designs including a RISC-V RV32IM soft processor.
+This folder contains Libero projects containing FPGA designs including a RISC-V soft processor.
-Programming bitstreams are also included so you don't have to run through the full FPGA design flow in order to start developing software for RISC-V.
+Programming bit-streams are also included so you don't have to run through the full FPGA design flow in order to start developing software for RISC-V.

 ### Design Feature
 The FPGA Designs include the following features